 Mobile Air Quality Monitoring

 The smoke from wildfires can be just as dangerous as the fire itself.
 In fact, the 2020 fires may have caused thousands of extra deaths on the West Coast, aggravating COVID-19 cases.
-The problem lies in the fine particles in smoke.
+The problem lies in the fine particles in the smoke.
 They can be smaller than 2.5 microns but cause respiratory distress, among other health problems.

 In addition, many air quality systems aren’t built to move.
 They’re often anchored in one place to sample air over time.
 While these stations can be networked, providing data over time, they’re often placed in urban areas with long-term air quality concerns.

-Outdated electric infrastructure has been responsible for so many fires; Pacific Gas and Electric is going to bury 10,000 miles of them as a prevention measure.
+Outdated electric infrastructure has been responsible for so many fires.
+Pacific Gas and Electric is going to bury 10,000 miles of them as a prevention measure.
 At the same time, much crucial infrastructure is also threatened by those same fires.

 This is why government innovation is beginning to explore smart grids and other upgrades.
 By unifying the efforts of multiple stakeholders, it can help grids that detect problems and automatically route power away from faulty equipment.